• Skip to primary navigation

 Gluten-Free Linzer Cookies with Almond Flour

 These gluten-free linzer cookies are flavorful, buttery, and not too sweet.
 Laced with almond flour, lemon, and cinnamon and filled with bright berry preserves, they look fancy but they're actually quite simple to make.
-The dough is easy to handle and made with whole food ingredients (no gums or flour mixes).
+The dough is easy to handle and made with good-for-you ingredients (no gums or flour mixes!)

 Thanks to Bob's Red Mill for sponsoring this post!

-If you need a jump-start to the holiday season, I've got you covered with these adorable gluten-free linzer cookies.
+If you're looking for easy yet impressive holiday recipes, I've got you covered with these adorable gluten-free linzer cookies.
 These are a sandwich cookie version of Linzertorte, a dessert that hails from Linz, Austria comprised of shortbread crust filled with jam and topped with a lattice.

 Linzertorte dough is usually made with ground hazelnuts or almonds and flavored with lemon zest, spices such as cinnamon and sometimes clove, plus butter and sugar.
 The jam is traditionally black currant but in the U.S. it's more common to use raspberry preserves.